jaericho/jaericho.github.io/_posts/2020-04-28-A-Clear-Explanation-of-UAC.md

 tags: [Administrator, Security, UAC, Windows]
 ---

-[This](https://serverfault.com/a/749271) is clearest and simplest explination of what UAC does to admin accounts that I have read.
+[This](https://serverfault.com/a/749271) is clearest and simplest explanation of what UAC does to admin accounts that I have read.

 Kudos to the [author](https://serverfault.com/users/6352/massimo).

 > This could be caused by [User Account Control](https://en.wikipedia.org/wiki/User_Account_Control), a feature (hated by many) which makes so that, even if you have administrative rights, you don't actually have them unless you explicitly request them.
-There are two distinct policies governing UAC behaviour (both found in `Computer settings\Windows settings\Security settings\Local policies\Security` options), one for the built-in `Administrator` account, and another one for all other administrative users:
+There are two distinct policies governing UAC behavior (both found in `Computer settings\Windows settings\Security settings\Local policies\Security` options), one for the built-in `Administrator` account, and another one for all other administrative users:
 >
 > * User Account Control: Admin Approval Mode for the built-in Administrator account (disabled by default)
 > * User Account Control: Run all administrators in Admin Approval Mode (enabled by default)